-Now that I am back on board and working again, I thought it would be a good idea to revisit some old memories and talk a little bit about my work on the cruise ship.
-Right now, I am on board as a trainer for other employees and as a technical inspector for specific venues.
+Now that I am back on board and working again, I thought it would be good to revisit some old memories and talk a little bit about my work on the cruise ship.
+I am on board as a trainer for other employees and as a technical inspector for specific venues.
 Which honestly sounds much more interesting until I reveal that my job consists of talks with employees, shifting through mountains of documentation and some low-scale industrial climbing.
 It is mostly an office job, except my office is only a meter over sea level and separated from the elements by only a steel wall (no windows).

 Over my time with AIDA, I have visited 114 different ports, many of them more than once.
 (In fact, I have over 50 calls to my most visited port).
 Now I would like to share some of the stories I have collected over all the different ports and countries I have visited.
-To start of this series, I would like to start with an exceptional port, one of my all-time favourite destinations: Le Havre.
+To start this series, I would like to start with an exceptional port, one of my all-time favourite destinations: Le Havre.

 I was stationed on AIDAmar at the time, in what was only my second contract.
 And the first contract I got around to guiding something other than SUP-Excursions.
 This particular call happened during our repositioning cruise, leading us from the Baltic, over the Atlantic with a stop in New York all the way down into the Caribbean.
 We had started our journey in late October and had already experienced freezing temperatures and our first winter storms during the previous Baltic cruises.
 Now, two sea days after leaving Warnemünde, we arrived in Le Havre to a more than questionable weather forecast.

 That is not necessarily a bad thing.
 In fact, over my many years working with AIDA, I have instead learned to live for these days.
 These days where you ride your bike close to a hundred kilometres.
-These days were you are faced with a seemingly insurmountable challenge, memorizing a completely unfamiliar tour.
+These days where you are faced with a seemingly insurmountable challenge, memorizing a completely unfamiliar tour.
 Those days where your plan falls apart halfway through, as it is impossible to anticipate everything that can occur at an unknown destination.
 Those days, were, despite the odds, you can provide your guests with an excellent experience.

 However, we had to return to our ship and start our excursions.
 I was chosen to guide the Segway group on that particular day and quickly assembled my group.
 Under grey skies, we set out towards along our planned route.
 But we did not stay on it for long.
 Only half an hour after leaving the port the clouds suddenly opened up and unleashed a hellish rainstorm over our heads.
 And quickly I had to decide on which shelter to take.
 I choose the church of Saint Joseph.
 According to my original plans, this would have been the last stop of my tour, and during our exploration round, I had actually completely skipped past the church, as time was running short at that point.
-And thus it came to pass, that under torrential rains I beheld the church for the first time.
+And thus it came to pass, that under torrential rains, I beheld the church for the first time.
 It was a welcome shelter at the time, which is probably why I entered it without any prejudices from its outer appearance.

 At this point, I probably have to describe the church to you, if only to help you understand why it is safe to assume that almost everybody will enter this building with some prejudices.
 Seeing it from a distance, it appears a giant, brutalist, grey, concrete structure.
-The windows, small, rectangular, and almost of the same grey as the walls appear better suited to the staircases of a sentries apartment bock.
+The windows, small, rectangular, and almost of the same grey as the walls appear better suited to a seventies apartment block's staircases.
 The towering structure evokes images of a lighthouse, built to brave rough seas or even worse: A giant burial mount.
 But indeed not of a church.
 And if you get closer to the church, you will notice the doors.
 Huge wooden boards, more extensive and broader than any human could ever need.
 They open into a seemingly dark room.
 The whole thing looks like it came right out of an eighties dystopian movie.